Merlin Bird ID

 eBird

 This app helps you track what birds you see on your walk.
 It will even keep track of how far you walk and where you are.
 This is a great way to contribute to what we understand about bird distribution.
-I use this to find birds as well.
+You can also explore birds on the eBird website.

 BirdsEye

 This app helps you find what birds have been reported in your area.
 You can land in Vegas and find hot spot.
-Head to Biggest Week and learn if their are warblers around you’ve never seen.
-A birder's must!
+You can get a general idea of the hotspots in your area and what people are seeing according to eBird.

 iTrack Wildlife